BY CHRISTOPHER HASKELL

 “There are some who will say that your accomplishments today will soon be forgotten, that you’re not real players, that this isn’t a real team.
 And I say that’s bullshit.
 Because as of today, you’re all professional football players.
 You’re being paid to play, and I want to you to remember that, because the men whose places you’ve taken forgot that a long time ago.
 Let’s bring it in.
-Let’s play some football.”
+Let’s play some football.”— Jimmy McGinty (Gene Hackman)

-A team is only as solid as their quarterback.
-When McGinty brings in infamous college quarterback, Shane Falco (Keanu Reeves), who is found scrapping the barnacles off of rich people’s yachts at the beginning of the film.
-As Falco tries to find himself and hold his teetering bunch of self-indulgent teammates together, only then does he figure out how to pull himself out of the slump that was caused by proverbially dropping the ball in the big game.
+A team is only as solid as its quarterback.
+When McGinty brings in infamous college quarterback Shane Falco (Keanu Reeves), he is scrapping the barnacles off rich people’s yachts at the film’s beginning.
+As Falco tries to find himself and hold his teetering bunch of self-indulgent teammates together, only then does he figure out how to pull himself out of the slump caused by proverbially dropping the ball in the big game.

-Performances in the film come off a bit dated when viewed in the present, but the array of stars gathered for the film is rather impressive and adds star value at the very least.
-Orlando Jones, Jon Favreau, and Rhys Ifans are the most noteworthy of the supporting characters, while Brett Cullen rounds off the crew as the villain NFL star and Falco’s biggest competition.
+Performances in the film come off a bit dated when viewed in the present, but the array of stars gathered for the film is rather impressive and adds star value, at the very least.
+Orlando Jones, Jon Favreau, and Rhys Ifans are the most notable supporting characters, while Brett Cullen rounds off the crew as the villain NFL star and Falco’s biggest competition.

-The attempt at a love story is rather forced throughout the film, but allows a new perspective on an age-old tale.
-The ending offers a disheartening final scene with a lack of future endeavors for the audience to grasp onto.
-Sure, you do not expect the replacements to become full-fledged players again, but knowing that this film was all meant for something was a much needed, but missing, touch.
+The attempt at a love story is forced throughout the film but allows a new perspective on an age-old tale.
+The ending offers a disheartening final scene with a lack of future endeavors for the audience to grasp.

 “You have a powerful weapon working for you.
-There is no tomorrow for you, and that makes you all very dangerous people!”
+There is no tomorrow for you, and that makes you all very dangerous people!”— Jimmy McGinty (Gene Hackman)